 Waterpik vs. Airfloss – Which One Is Better For Cleaning Your Teeth?

 Waterpik is no ordinary water flosser.
 It is the ultimate water flosser.
-In only one minute per day you will have much healthier gums and a brighter smile- so it works fast.
-Also, it is very adjustable since it has ten pressure settings, so even the people with most sensitive gums will find the right one.
-No more guessing, Waterpik has a built in 1-minute timer with a 30-second pacer.
+In only one minute per day you will have much healthier gums and a brighter smile – so it works really fast.
+Also, it is very adjustable since it has, depending on a model, from 4 to 10 different pressure settings.
+So even the people with most sensitive gums and teeth can use it.
+No more guessing how long should you floss, Waterpik has a built in 1-minute timer with a 30-second pacer.
 You will know exactly how much time you are supposed to floss.
 It is extremely powerful since it clears below the gum line, even those areas that regular floss and toothbrush can’t reach.
-It is well suitable for people who have, braces, crowns, implants or periodontal pockets.
+It is well suitable for people who have, braces, crowns, implants or deep periodontal pockets.

-The main advantage of Airfloss is its practicality.
+The main advantage of airfloss is its practicality.
 No cords, no water tanks.
 Small and super lightweight design plus extreme ease of use equals Philips Sonicare Airfloss Ultra.
-Just point, click, and the triple burst will take care of the rest.
-Healthy mouth, teeth, and gums in no time at all.
+Just point, click the start button and the triple air burst will take care of the rest.
+Healthy mouth, teeth and gums in no time at all.
 Airfloss is as effective as a regular floss, but in far less time and much more comfortable.
 It is also the only cleaner that is designed to be used with antibacterial mouthwash too, taking your dental hygiene to another level.
 Using it with regular water will be okay too.
 Airfloss combined with proper brushing will improve your gum health in only two weeks, guaranteed.
 It is braces friendly too!

 Both of these devices are top quality and will not disappoint.
-But, studies show that Waterpik is a better option.
+But, clinical studies have shown that Waterpik is a better option.
 Yes, it is messier and has a hose, but it simply cleans your teeth more efficiently.
 After all, that is all that matters.
-It is more efficient in all critical areas- it fights gingivitis better and removes more plaque.
+It is more efficient in all critical areas – it fights gingivitis better and removes more plaque.

-But the main selling point of Airfloss is mobility, and if that is imperative to you, Airfloss will be good enough.
+But the main selling point of airfloss is its mobility, and if that is imperative to you, airfloss will be also a great choice.
 Because in the end, the best tool is only the one that you will use regularly.

 In this article, we showed you the benefits of using water flossers and air flossers.
 And we have presented you with examples of the best of each kind.

-Water flosser, Waterpik, cleans more completely than Airfloss, no doubt about it.
+Waterpik water flosser cleans more completely than airfloss, no doubt about it.
 So if you can, get a Waterpik, it is even more effective than regular floss.
-But if you travel a lot or you are unable to use water pick for whatever reason get Airfloss.
-Waterpik is more effective, but that does not mean Airfloss is ineffective.
+But if you travel a lot or you are unable to use water pick for whatever reason, get airfloss.
+Waterpik is more effective, but that does not mean airfloss is ineffective.
 It is also an excellent tool.
 But the most important thing for you is to floss regularly.